-Now… even if you think you’re already a healthy, athletic individual, It’s still paramount to have your B12 and Vitamin D in check as they are what allows your body to function well.
+Even if you think you’re a healthy and athletic individual, you still need to have your vitamins B12 and D in check as they are crucial for regular bodily function.

 For that reason, I won’t skip those two in this blog post since they are supplement vegans must not live without.